Home » Repayment » Parent PLUS Loans » Help! My Child Isn’t Making Parent PLUS Loan Payments

 Affiliate Disclosure and Integrity Pledge

-Student loan repayment in the best of circumstances can be stressful.
-When a parent and child disagree about making Parent PLUS Loan payments, things can get especially ugly.
+Navigating student loan repayment is often challenging, even in the best of circumstances.
+When a parent and child disagree about Parent PLUS Loan payments, the situation can become particularly stressful.

-Today’s article is about perspective and options available.
-I’ll cover what the rules say and ways to avoid issues.
+Today’s article is about perspective and available options.
+I’ll explore what the rules say and discuss strategies for preventing conflicts.

 Does the Student or Child Have a Legal Obligation to Pay for the Parent PLUS Loan?

-I’ve received many emails from parents who are upset that their child hasn’t been making Parent PLUS loan payments.
+I’ve received many emails from parents frustrated that their child hasn’t been making Parent PLUS loan payments.

-In theory, a parent and child could have separately created a contract where the child must repay the parent.
-However, even if such an agreement existed, if payments were not made, the Department of Education would look to collect the money from the parent.
-The parent could then try to sue the child for breaking the contract between the parent and child.
+In theory, a parent and child could have a separately created contract requiring the child to repay the parent.
+However, such an agreement wouldn’t affect the parent’s legal obligation to the government.
+If repayment isn’t made, the Department of Education would look to collect the money from the parent.
+The parent’s only legal recourse would be to sue the child for breaking the contract between the parent and child.

-In short, the law and the loan contracts are clear: a parent has the responsibility to repay the Parent PLUS loan.
+In short, both the law and the loan terms are clear that the repayment of a Parent PLUS loan is the parent’s obligation.

 Children May Have a Moral or Ethical Duty to Help

-Parents don’t directly benefit from Parent PLUS loans.
-The only reason to get such a loan is to help someone else go to school.
-Borrowing a Parent PLUS loan is a selfless act to help a young person have a brighter future.
-If you benefited from a Parent PLUS loan, you should do your best to make sure that the borrower doesn’t regret their decision.
+Parents don’t personally benefit from Parent PLUS loans.
+The sole purpose of taking on such a loan is to help the child further their education.
+Taking on a Parent PLUS loan is a selfless act.
+If you benefited from a Parent PLUS loan, you should do your best to ensure that the borrower doesn’t regret their decision.

-Even if the child cannot afford payments, there are many ways they can help.
+Even if the child cannot afford to make payments, there are other ways in which they can contribute and show appreciation for the support they received.

 Getting Parents and Children on the Same Page